Robust Hyperbolic Learning with Curvature-Aware Optimization: Related Work

-\paragraph{Hyperbolic Embeddings in Computer Vision} With the success of employing hyperbolic manifolds in NLP models \cite{zhu2021hypertext, dhingra2018embedding, tifrea2018poincare} hyperbolic embeddings have extended to the computer vision domain.
-Initially, many of the works relied on a hybrid architecture, utilizing Euclidean encoders and hyperbolic decoders \cite{mettes2023hyperbolic}.
-This was mainly due to the high computational cost of hyperbolic operations in the encoder, as well as the lack of well-defined alternatives for Euclidean operations.
-However, this trend has begun to shift towards the utilization of fully hyperbolic encoders as can be seen in the hyperbolic Resnets by \citet{bdeir2024fully} and \citet{vanspengler2023poincare}.
-Both works offer hyperbolic definitions for 2D convolutional layer, batch normalization layer, and an MLR for the final classification head. \citet{bdeir2024fully} even attempt to hybridize the encoder by employing the Lorentz manifold in blocks that exhibit higher output hyperbolicity.
-While this has led to notable performance improvements, both models suffer from upscaling issues.
-Attempting to replicate these approaches for larger datasets or bigger architectures becomes much less feasible in terms of time and memory requirements.
-Instead, our approach places higher focus on efficient components to leverage the beneficial hyperbolic properties of the model while minimizing the memory and computational footprint.
+Initially, many hyperbolic deep learning methods relied on a hybrid model architecture that utilizes Euclidean encoders and hyperbolic decoders \citep{mettes2023hyperbolic}.
+Euclidean encoders avoid the high computational complexity of hyperbolic operations, as well as the lack of well-defined hyperbolic alternatives for Euclidean components.
+However, this trend has begun to shift towards fully hyperbolic models. \citet{chen2022fully} propose hyperbolic components for a fully connected linear layer, a graph convolution layer, and an attention layer with the square Lorentzian distance as a similarity metric.
+For the classification head, they learn class prototypes directly on the hyperbolic manifold and use the same distance metric as a loss estimator, following similar work in the literature \cite{atigh-et-al-2022, kim2023hier, mettes2023hyperbolic}.
+This work was further extended to computer vision by \citet{bdeir2024fully} and \citet{vanspengler2023poincare} with both developing fully hyperbolic ResNets, using Riemannian batch normalization layers that rely on a learnable mean also embedded and optimized in hyperbolic space. \citet{bdeir2024fully} attempt to alleviate these issues by including a hybrid encoder that only applies the hyperbolic components in blocks that exhibit higher embedding hyperbolicity.
+Although this has led to notable performance improvements, both models suffer from upscaling issues.
+Attempting to apply these approaches to larger datasets or larger architectures becomes less feasible in terms of time and memory requirements.
+Instead, our approach places a greater focus on efficient components to leverage the beneficial hyperbolic properties of the model while minimizing the memory and computational footprint.